newchuyalong/libgdx-learning/My-First-Triangle-2.md

-# No Op: not translating
+# Summary

+* Create a libgdx project from scratch
-#summary Creating a libgdx project, create your first triangle
+* Create your first triangle

 # Introduction